 China’s 14th Five-Year Plan backs Hong Kong’s rise as a global Innovation and Technology (I&T) hub and the HKSAR Government is sparing no effort in promoting I&T development, investing more than HK$130 billion (EUR 14.32 billion) over four years.

-Centres of I&T development in Hong Kong include Cyberport, a creative digital community of more than 1,650 enterprises that is also a key force shaping fintech development in the city.
+Centres of I&T development in Hong Kong include Cyberport, an innovative digital community with over 1,900 start-ups and technology companies that is also a key force shaping fintech development in the city.

-The Hong Kong Science Park (HKSP) is the city’s largest R&D base and home to about 1,000 I&T enterprises from 23 countries/regions.
+The Hong Kong Science Park (HKSP) is the city’s largest R&D base, home to more than 1,400 I&T enterprises and 13,000 R&D practitioners from 22 countries/regions.
+It has supported 7 home-grown unicorns and attracted 7 overseas unicorns.

 The HKSP is establishing world-class research clusters in collaboration with globally renowned institutions and commercial entities.
 The first batch of R&D clusters involves Health@InnoHK focusing on healthcare, and AIR@InnoHK for artificial intelligence and robotics technologies.